 Sometimes you just need a little more ‘oomph’ to express your milk.
 The most effective type of electric breast pump is a hospital grade pump.
-The motor in these pumps are strong and durable enough for frequent use.
+The motors in these pumps are strong and durable enough for frequent use.
 You would be looking to spend around $1500 for one of these models.
-However, brands such as Spectra have a range of home use hospital grade pumps to buy at a reasonable price.
-If you have twins or multiples this type of breast pump will help keep your milk supply high.
+However, brands such as Spectra have a range of home-use hospital grade pumps to buy at a reasonable price.
+If you have twins or multiples, this type of breast pump will help keep your milk supply high.

 You can hire

 This option suits those who need the efficiency of a hospital grade pump but for a short period of time.
-Most commonly these are use by mums with sick or premature babies need to increase supply or have major breastfeeding problems.
+Most commonly these are used by mums with sick or premature babies need to increase supply or have major breastfeeding problems.
 You can hire for a month at a time until you build up a good milk supply.
-You can then switch to a home use pump or start trying baby directly on the breast.
+You can then switch to a home-use pump or start trying baby directly on the breast.

 Open or Closed System Breast Pump?

 The term open and closed system are often used when researching breast pumps.
 So what does this mean?
-Or more concerning: why does it matter?
-Let’s explore these two systems
+Rather, why does it matter?
+Let’s explore these two systems.

 Closed System – These will have a barrier system (e.g. a filter) to prevent milk reaching the motor.
-This therefore makes them much more hygienic to use.
+This, therefore makes them much more hygienic to use.
 Do note that a closed pump system does not mean multi-user.
-Most second hand pumps are resold on the claim they can safe due to the closed system.
+Most second hand pumps are resold on the claim they are safe for reselling due to the closed system.
 We will discuss our advice for second hand breast pump later in the article.
-Hospital use pumps require each woman uses their own dedicated pump accessories.
+Hospital grade pumps require each woman to use their own dedicated pump accessories.

 If you are unsure about the system your breast pump uses, contact the manufacturer’s customer support.